Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 Note: If the Applicant or Financially Responsible Party is different from the Owner, a Letter of Authorization will be required later.

-- On the Project Information page, complete the following fields:
+- On the Project Information page, fill in:

-- Project Name – Enter a brief title for the project (for example, “Tree Planting for New Townhomes”).
+- Project Name: Enter a short title for the project (for example, “Tree Planting for New Townhomes”).
+This name appears on your invoice if you are billed.

-- Project and Location Description (required) – Describe the work to be carried out, including the address and nearby landmarks (for example, “Planting 2 trees on NW 73rd St to meet Green Factor requirements”).
+- Project and Location Description: Describe the work to be carried out including the address and nearby landmarks (for example, “Planting 2 trees on NW 73rd St to meet Green Factor requirements”).

 - On the Related Information page:

-- Include permit numbers associated with your project.
-You must enter at least one permit number.
+- Enter any related permit numbers.
+You must enter at least one related permit number.

-- Skip the Permit Priority and Project Identification sections unless your reviewer specifically directed you to complete them.
+- Skip the Permit Priority and Project Identification sections unless directed by a reviewer.

-- Use (required) – Keep the default value of "Tree – Plant, Prune, Remove, Protect, or Relocate."
+- Use: Keep the default value of "Tree – Plant, Prune, Remove, Protect, or Relocate."

-- Street Category – Select the type of street where the work will occur.
+- Street Category: Select the type of street.

-- Side of Street – Specify the side of the street where the work will occur.
+- Side of Street: Select the side where the work will happen.

-- Use Area (sq. ft.) (required) - Keep the default value of "500" square feet or enter a custom value if you need more space.
+- Use Area (sq. ft.): Enter the square footage.
+Keep the default value of "500" square feet unless you need more space.

-- Mobility Type – Select the mobility type that may be impacted by your proposed tree work.
+- Mobility Type: Select the mobility type impacted by your work.

-- Closure Type (required) – Select the closure type needed for your proposed tree work.
+- Closure Type: Select the closure type needed for your work.
 Most work can be completed with intermittent or no closures.

-- Use Start Date (required) – Enter the estimated start date.
+- Use Start Date: Enter the estimated start date of your work.

-- Duration Day(s) (required) – Enter the length of time for the work.
+- Duration Day(s): Enter how long the work will take.
 The default value is "365" days.

 - Click Submit.